Chapter 1 : All Our Yesterdays

 “Read anything exciting?”
 He breathes against her skin and she shivers.
 She closes the paper.

 He shrugs, “My mother used to love reading the death notices - she said it made her happy knowing people were born and died.”
 He skims across her soft skin and she sighs, listening to the sound as it catches in her throat.
 She wrinkles her nose.

 “Sirius, your mother was a psychopath,”

->

-> “True,” he shrugs and smiles in that familiar fashion which almost has her fooled, “it must have been the cutting up our old house elves that got to her…”
+“True,” he shrugs and smiles in that familiar fashion which almost has her fooled.
+“It must have been the cutting up our old house elves that finally got to her…”

->

-> She gets invited into this little sphere of people and within the course of a few months it all changes.
+She gets invited into this little sphere of people and within the course of a few months it all changes.
 This fighting for the greater good is new and different to what she has been doing all her life, but she likes the change.
 She likes the fact that she can fit into this new version of herself.
 She is good at what she does.

 “I think you’re getting too full of yourself, love.”